jogardi/ai_repls/README.md

 This project provides a set of bash functions I use to enhance the capabilities of AI agents, like the Cursor agent.

-I think the best feature is the py_run function which basically makes the cursor chat feel like an english repl.
+I think the best feature is the py_run function which makes the cursor chat feel like an psuedocode repl.
+Just type psudecode in the chat.
+I didn't use mcp because I wanted to stream the output from the repl.

 Right now the 2 parts are the tmux part and the advice part.